quantumscience/books/docs/01-TimeManagement/abstract.md

 ---
 sidebar_position: 2
 sidebar_label: Abstract
-pagination_label: Time Management for Research
+pagination_label: Time Management for Scientific Writing and Research
 ---

-# Time Management for Research and Research of Time Management
+# Time Management for Scientific Writing and Research

 ## Abstract

 Productivity systems and project planning in global perspective.
 Analysis of usage and projected effectivity.